-Rule 5.3 - Eligibility to Act as Director
+Rule 6.3 - Eligibility to Act as Director

-In order to be eligible to stand for election or be appointed as a director, a person must, for at least one year prior to January 1 of the year in which the election will be held or at least one year prior to the appointment being made:
+In order to be eligible to stand for election or be appointed as a director, a person must, for at least one year prior to the date of the person's nomination for election or at least one year prior to the appointment being made:

-- a. have been a member in good standing of the credit union; or - b. have been a member of another credit union of which all or substantially all of the assets have been purchased by the credit union.
+- a. have been a member in good standing of the credit union; or - b. have been a member of another credit union of which all or substantially all of the assets have been purchased by the credit union provided, however, if a candidate is nominated by the Nominating Committee or appointed as a director by the directors, the eligibility requirement stated in this Rule may be waived by the Nominating Committee or the directors, as the case may be, but the candidate must become a member of the credit union prior to taking office as a director and otherwise not be disqualified by these Rules from being a director.

-Rule 5.4 - Disqualification
+Rule 6.4 - Disqualification